shannon-lab/zapdos/doc/content/source/constraints/ArbitrarilyTiedValueConstraint.md

 ## Overview

-Similar to [`TiedValueConstraint`](TiedValueConstraint.md), except the value of a variable is forced based on a user defined ratio at an interface.
+Similar to [TiedValueConstraint.md], except the value of a variable is forced based on a user defined ratio at an interface.

-!alert warning title=Untested Class
+!alert! warning title=Untested Class
 The `ArbitrarilyTiedValueConstraint` does not have a formalized test, yet.
-For this reason, users should be aware of unforeseen bugs when using `ArbitrarilyTiedValueConstraint`.
+For this reason, users should beware of unforeseen bugs when using `ArbitrarilyTiedValueConstraint`.
 To report a bug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).
-For standards of how to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).
+For standards on how to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).
+!alert-end!

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the ArbitrarilyTiedValueConstraint object.

 ```text
 [Constraints]